Lydiajoy97/Bundle-and-Coffee/README.md

 <li>Title and Navagation bar:
 The title Bundle and Coffee is the name of the cafe which means "to bundle up with a Guiena pig and grab a coffee.".
 I have chosen the pink, dark purple and light grey color scheme for its friendly and cody feel. </li>
+<li>I changed the header background from pink to have coffee beans instead so that users understand that the website is for a cafe.
+Using Canva, I edited the coffee beans banner to make it more transparent so that the text stood out.</li>
+<li>Eventually I moved the header out of the nav bar and into it's own div so that I could target it individually.</li>

 Main page contents section: